 Government Consultation Papers – Expert evidence, VHCC and Legal Aid reform, reform of sexual offences and sentencing, juveniles, vulnerable witnesses and the Homicide Act 2008, on behalf of Bar Council and CBA, (varied), contributor.

 Gillian lectures in the UK and overseas on a range of topics from financial crime to advocacy training.
 Acts pro bono for the Centre for Women’s Justice and is on the developmental board of the charity Clean Break.
 She also acts as a mentor to give students from non-professional backgrounds assistance with applications/interview technique to promote their careers.

-Recommended as a Leading Silk for Financial Crime, Business and Regulatory Crime (including global investigations), Proceeds of Crime Act and Asset Forfeiture and general Crime in Chambers UK 2019, Legal 500 2019 and Who’s Who Legal 2019.
+Winner of Crime Silk of the year for Legal 500’s UK awards 2020 and cited as a Leading Silk in 2019 in financial crime, business and regulatory crime (including global investigations), Proceeds of Crime Act and Asset Forfeiture, as well as General Crime by Chambers UK 2019, Legal 500 2019 and Who’s Who Legal 2019.